blacklightpy/vaultofknowledge/Christian Church Terminology.md

 			- Eastern includes Syrio-Malabar Church and the Syrio-Malankara Church
 			- They are in full communion with the Catholic Church
 		- Local Particular Churches (each diocese)

+**Establisment by Mission:**
+> All Catholic bishops from all dioceses, come together to form the Catholic Bishops Conference of India, first convened in British India, 1944.
+The ambassador representating the Vatican City, to the Government of India, is the Apostolic Nuncio to India.
+The **diplomatic mission** of the Holy See to India, similar to an embassy, was established as the Apostolic delegation to the East Indies in 1881.
+It was raised to an **Internunciature** by Pope Pius XII in 1948, and to a full **Apostolic Nunciature** by Pope Paul VI in 1967.
+Archbishop Leopoldo Girelli is the current Apostolic Nuncio, named by Pope Francis on 13 March 2021.
+The Internunciature is located at 50-C, Niti Marg, Chanakyapuri, New Delhi.

+**Relevance of Works:**
+> Concern with charity was common to Catholics and Protestants, but with one major difference: whilst the former believe that salvation comes from faith in God which manifests itself in good works such as charity, the latter could not rely on such a possibility, since they believe that only one's faith is a requisite of salvation, and that one's works are insufficient to gain or lose salvation.
+Consequently, Catholic charitable efforts in India have been extensive.